roman-milk/roman-milk.github.io/vanessas-dissonance.md

  To be continued...

- Vanessa gets her tattoo and becomes a convention slut Report_Story #1
+ Vanessa gets her tattoo and becomes a convention slut